Fulmar (1868): Last voyage and sinking

 Fulmar left Troon on the afternoon of 28 January 1886 with a crew of 17 aboard.
 On the ship at the time was 809 tons 11 cwt. of coal bound for Limerick and 55 tons 5 cwt. in the vessel's bunkers.
 According to the wreck report compiled after the disaster the ship was listing considerably on the starboard side due to it having 10 to 12 tons more coal than the port bunker.
 In ordinary circumstances the ship should have completed its journey in approximately 50 hours, making her estimated arrival in Limerick on 30 January at 18.30pm.
 During the night of the 30th and the early morning of the 31st, gale force winds of between 9 and 10 were reported along the west coast of Ireland and it is believed that Fulmar foundered in these, not helped by the fact that it was already listing.
-What had happened only came to knowledge on 31 January when a quantity of wreckage identified as belonging to the Fulmar was picked up near Kilkee, a town located about 22km from the entrance to the River Shannon, the ship's intended route.
+What had happened only came to knowledge on 31 January when a quantity of wreckage identified as belonging to the Fulmar was picked up near Kilkee, a town located about 22 km from the entrance to the River Shannon, the ship's intended route.
 On 4 February, the body of a person, believed to have been Captain Webb, washed ashore.
 This was the only victim of the 17 aboard to be recovered.
 It is believed the ship foundered in an approximate position of 52°43′N 09°37.5′W.